 The most common cause of lateral knee pain in runners.
 Characterized by a sharp or burning pain roughly 2 cm superior to the lateral joint line.
 Pain may radiate and there may be local edema and crepitation.
 Runners predisposed to iliotibial band syndrome (ITBS) are typically overtraining and often have an underlying weakness of the hip abductor muscle.
 ITBS is also common in cyclists, and may be seen in athletes participating in volleyball, tennis, soccer, skiing, weightlifting, and aerobics.
 It is unusual in nonathletes.

 Although the majority of cases of muscle cramps are of a benign, self-limited nature, muscle cramps can also be symptomatic of a wide variety of potentially serious systemic disorders.
+People carrying out strenuous exercise, particularly in endurance events such as triathlons (68%), marathons (39%), and ultramarathons (100%), are predisposed to exercise-associated muscle cramps (EAMC).
+People participating in team sport are also predisposed to EAMC (e.g., rugby: 52%, cycling: 60%).

-Compartment syndrome is characterized by elevated interstitial pressure in a closed osseofascial compartment, resulting in restriction of capillary blood flow.
+Compartment syndrome is characterized by elevated interstitial pressure in a closed osteofascial compartment, resulting in restriction of capillary blood flow.
 The anterior and deep posterior compartments of the leg and the volar compartment of the forearm are most commonly affected.
 It can arise acutely from bony or soft-tissue traumatic injury, or can occur as a chronic and recurrent condition as a result of intense muscular activity.

-The term "ankle fracture" generally refers to a fracture of the medial, lateral, or posterior malleolus.
+Ankle fracture generally refers to a fracture of the medial, lateral, or posterior malleolus.
 A "pop" is commonly heard on falling.
 Tenting of the skin over the medial malleolus and ankle deformity is a common sign of dislocation.
 Sporting injury is the third most common cause of ankle fractures (10.2%).

 Acute or chronic pain in the inferior heel at the attachment of the medial band of the plantar fascia to the medial calcaneal tubercle.
 It has been described as a chronic inflammatory process and may be an overuse injury.
 Pain is self-limited and usually resolves after 6 to 18 months without treatment.
 Patients may not be able to recall any preceding trauma to the foot.
 Occurs in approximately 10% of people who run regularly.